matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 They tend to have things like: "Well there are preambles, and declarations, and you have to consider a whole file before you can decide that it is a program."
-And there are benefits to that, but I think that there are clear benefits to having this environment that you dev [develop] in be interactive, and be identical to the environment in which your programs are made.
+And so on.
+And there are benefits to that, but I think that there are clear benefits to having this environment that you dev in be interactive, and be identical to the environment in which your programs are made.